xyrotype/xyrotype/_posts/2026-04-16-spotify-premium-gw.md

 5.2.
 Data Retention: Personally identifiable information will be purged from our active databases within 30 days of the prize distribution.

 **6. LIMITATION OF LIABILITY:**
 6.1.
-Technical Failures: Xyrotype is not responsible for technical malfunctions, webhook failures, or lost submissions caused by network instability or third-party service outages.
+Technical Failures: Xyrotype is not responsible for technical malfunctions, purchase failure for region mismatch, webhook failures, or lost submissions caused by network instability or third-party service outages.

 6.2.
 Right to Cancel: We reserve the right to cancel, suspend, or modify the giveaway if fraud or technical failures compromise the integrity of the event.